rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

    :align: center

 On the next screen, the two HDDs we are about to mirror should be visible.
-Click to select them.
+Click to select them so that both are ticked.
 In the bottom half of the screen, select *I will configure partitioning* radio button.
 Finally click **DONE** at the top.

 .. image:: device_selection.png
    :scale: 85%